avigewirtz/avigewirtz.github.io-/make/makefile-version-2-phony-targets.md

 clobber: clean
   rm -f *~ \#*\#
 ```

-Here, .
-Making a phony target a prerequisite of another target will invoke the phony target script before making the actual target.This rule is designed to extend the `clean` rule by also deleting Emacs backup and autosave files.
+Here, not only is the target phony, but it depends on a phony target—clean.
+Making a phony target a dependency of another target will invoke the phony target command before making the actual target.This rule is designed to extend the `clean` rule by also deleting Emacs backup and autosave files.
 Note that `*~` specifies all files that begin with a `*` and `\#*\#` specifies all files that begin and end with a `#`.
 When you run:

 ```bash
 $ make clobber